 Day 11-12 - Esfahan

-- A full program of sightseeing enables us to take in all the glories of Esfahan.
-We spend two whole days here.
+- A full program of sightseeing enables you to take in all the glories of Esfahan.
+You will spend two whole days here.

 - The city reached its peak during the reign of Shah Abbas I (Shah Abbas the Great) in 1587, when it became the capital.
 After an Afghan invasion in 1722, the city declined and the capital was subsequently moved to Shiraz and then Tehran.

-- We start our tour at the immense Iman Square (formerly Naqsh-e Jahan Square) which covers an area of 82,500 square meters and is surrounded by many grand buildings such as Ali Qapu Palace, Sheikh Lotfollah Mosque, Qeysarieh Portal and the majestic Imam Mosque.
+- You will start the tour at the immense Imam Square (formerly Naqsh-e Jahan Square), which covers an area of 82,500 square meters and is surrounded by many grand buildings such as Ali Qapu Palace, Sheikh Lotfollah Mosque, Qeysarieh Portal and the majestic Imam Mosque.
 As the second largest square in the world, it is truly an amazing sight to behold.

-- We also visit Vank Cathedral.
-This church is located in Jolfa, the Armenian quarter of the city, and is most striking with its gilded ceiling and painting.
+- You will also visit Vank Cathedral.
+This church is located in Jolfa, the Armenian quarter of the city, and is most striking with its gilded ceiling and paintings.
 There is a museum in this church that contains some very historic manuscripts.
 Armenian Christians were originally brought there by Shah Abbas I, who valued their skills as artists and merchants.
 They have been allowed to practice their religion in peace, but are confined to this one area in town.

 Hotel Sheykhbahae or similar